Understanding the energy passport

 What does the process involve?

 Many companies are present on the market, with various pricing policies and services.
 Some even have complementary services (thermal bridge detection, insulation damage identification, structural control of the building etc.).
-Ask for several quotes, but always make sure that these companies hold an expert identification number.
+Don’t hesitate to request multiple quotes, but always make sure that these companies are certified.
 This ensures the conformity of the delivered passport.

-Ask for several quotes, but always make sure that these companies hold an expert identification number.
+Don’t hesitate to request multiple quotes, but always make sure that these companies are certified.
 This ensures the conformity of the delivered passport.

 Once the company has all the documents and has finished recording different on-site measurements, it will take up to a week to receive the final result.